3 Reasons Why Your Business Needs Server-Side Optimization to Enhance your Customer Experience

 The first big revenue-boosting win your business experiences from optimizing your customer’s experience is the start of a journey.
-The win probably came from front-end (sometimes referred to as client-side) experiments on visual aspects of your site because these are not only impactful, but are also easy to deploy.
+The win probably came from front-end A/B testing (sometimes referred to as client-side A/B testing) experiments on visual aspects of your site because these are not only impactful, but are also easy to deploy.
 However, it won’t be long before your organization is looking for even greater bottom line results and bigger competitive advantage.
-To meet this challenge your team can’t just test how a site looks, they need to test how it works as well.
+To meet this challenge your team can’t just A/B test how a site looks, they need to A/B test how it works as well.

-This is where having server-side (also known as back-end) optimization capabilities in addition to your front-end/client-side tools is essential.
+This is where having server-side A/B testing (also known as back-end A/B testing) optimization capabilities in addition to your front-end/client-side tools is essential.

 But are the challenges your team faces and the resources required to implement server-side optimization worth it?
 The answer is undoubtedly yes.
 Having a complete front-end to back-end solution unlocks more revenue potential, which is why SiteSpect was originally built with this functionality and the market has recently responded with more options.
 Need more specific reasons?
 Here are the top 3 reasons why your business needs server-side optimization in order to upgrade your customer’s experience.